NickCraver/nickcraver.github.com/blog/_posts/2016-05-03-stack-overflow-how-we-do-deployment-2016-edition.markdown

 End
 {% endhighlight %}

 We've tested the migration works by running it against our local Q&A database of choice in SSMS and that the code on top of it works.
 Before deploying though, we need to make sure it runs *as a migration*.
-For example sometimes you may forget to put a [GO](https://msdn.microsoft.com/en-us/library/ms188037.aspx) separating something that must be the first or only operation in a batch such as creating a view.
+For example, sometimes you may forget to put a [GO](https://msdn.microsoft.com/en-us/library/ms188037.aspx) separating something that must be the first or only operation in a batch such as creating a view.
 So, we test it in the runner.
 To do this, we run the `migrate.local.bat` you see in the screenshot above.
 The contents are simple:
 {% highlight bat %}
 ..\Build\Migrator-Fast --tier=local
   --sites="Data Source=.;Initial Catalog=Sites.Database;Integrated Security=True" %*